Identification schemes

 • etc.

-If an integer is not a prime number it's called a composite number.
-E.g. the integer 6 is a composite number because it can be divided evenly by 1, 2, 3 and 6:
+If an integer is not a prime number, it is called a composite number.
+For example, the integer 6 is a composite number because it can be divided evenly by 1, 2, 3, and 6:

 • 2 is a prime